collabora/gst-python-ml/README.md

 a) If running on CPU, just remove `--gpus all` from command below
 b) This command assumes you have set up a Kafka network as described below

-`docker run --network kafka-network -v ~/src/gst-python-ml/:/root/gst-python-ml -it --rm --gpus all --name ubuntu24 ubuntu24:latest /bin/bash`
+`docker run -v ~/src/gst-python-ml/:/root/gst-python-ml -it --rm --gpus all --name ubuntu24 ubuntu24:latest /bin/bash`

-In the container shell, run the following
+In the container shell, run

-`# cd gst-python-ml && pip install -r requirements.txt`
+`pip install -r requirements.txt`

+to install base requirements, and then

+`cd gst-python-ml` to run the pipelines below.
+After installing requirements, it is recommended to open another terminal on host and run

+`docker ps` to get the container id, and then run

+`docker commit $CONTAINER_ID` to commit the changes, where `$CONTAINER_ID` is the id for your docker instance.

 #### Docker Cleanup